Pirates’ Kids Club

 How to get free or seriously reduced price tickets to Major League Baseball games when you have kids.

-We love going to watch baseball games!
-And we’re going to watch a lot of them during the second half of this season after we discovered the Pirates’ kids club also known as the Bucaroos Kids Club.
-If you have a child under 14, you get all this free stuff, including tickets and gear.
+The Pirate’s Kids Club is called the Bucaroos Kids Club.
+If you have a child under 14, you get a ton of free stuff, including tickets and gear.
 There’s two levels of membership.
-The first is free, the second is $30.
-Which isn’t a lot considering most tickets at PNC Park would cost more than that, anyways.
-(Scroll to the bottom to see similar programs for other teams across the MLB!)
+The first is free, the second is $35.
+Which isn’t a lot considering most tickets at PNC Park would cost more than that, anyways — especially if you’re taking the whole fam.

 Silver Package (Free)